lucifer1004/DocumenterTypst.jl/docs/src/manual/configuration.md

 The content of this file is automatically embedded in the generated document.

+See [Custom Styling](styling.md) for detailed examples.

 ### Custom Title Pages

-You can replace the default title page with your own:
+Replace the default title page:

 ```typst
 // docs/src/assets/custom.typ